karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Docs (API): Added TSDoc/TypeDoc comments for time helpers (`wallTimeToEpoch`, `dateOnlyToEpoch`, `epochToWallDate`) including parameters, errors, DST semantics, and examples.
+They are exported from the root and will render in the API reference.

 - Time conversion utilities (follow-up fixes):
   - Resolved TypeScript TS2775 by changing the assertion function to a function declaration (`assertValidUnit`) in src/time/index.ts.
   - Adjusted DST forward gap mapping to use the earliest valid instant at/after the requested wall time (minute-level bump).
 This maps 02:30 in the spring gap to 03:00 local (per requirements) and fixes the failing test.

 - Time conversion utilities:
   - Implemented timezone conversion helpers in `src/time/index.ts`: